ccao-data/data-architecture/dbt/README.md

 #### Running non-iasWorld data tests

+There are two different times in which non-iasWorld data tests run
+automatically:

-Non-iasWorld data tests currently only run in the `build-and-test-dbt` GitHub workflow as part of our CI suite when their model or test definition changes during a PR or commit to the main branch.
-In the future, we plan to schedule a workflow to run these tests on a weekly basis so that we get alerted to failures faster.
+1. In the `build-and-test-dbt` GitHub workflow as part of our CI suite when a test's model changes, or when the test itself changes
+2. Once per week in the `test-dbt-models` GitHub workflow, to proactively warn the team about any data problems that we need to fix

-Run the tests locally using the `select_data_test_non_iasworld` selector:
+You can also run the tests locally using the `select_data_test_non_iasworld`
+selector:

 ```bash
 dbt test --selector select_data_test_non_iasworld